Land Transfers in Northeast British Columbia

 Engagement summary

-The Province of British Columbia (the Province) is building relationships and advancing reconciliation with Treaty 8 First Nations based on mutual respect and recognition of Treaty rights.
-The Province and Treaty 8 First Nations in northeast B.C. are working together to transfer lands that are owed to Treaty 8 First Nations.
-Land transfers fall into two broad categories and will be fulfilled through:
+Together, the Province and Treaty 8 First Nations are working to implement the transfer of Crown lands that are owed to Treaty 8 First Nations.
+Land transfers fall into two main categories:

 Treaty Land Entitlement